 As it was, Michiko had been taken to the hospital relatively quickly, and it had been obvious that she hadn't been in her right mind immediately as she screamed at someone who wasn't there.
 From there everything had started to go downhill.
-Not even an hour later she had become unresponsive, not even an hour after that she had slipped into a coma, and then had been pronounced dead just before midnight that same day.
+First she had had trouble breathing.
+Not even an hour later she had become unresponsive, and then slipped into a coma.
+She had been pronounced dead just before midnight that same day.

 There had been an investigation, but, as Inoichi had explained, it was impossible to detect something like this after brain function had stopped.
 The investigation had closed almost immediately, no official cause had been listed, but it had been suggested that a fast metabolizing poison was to blame.

 Minato was a bit relieved though, to learn that Kakashi's problem with his eye had probably been linked to the altered memories.

 He'd been wondering about that for a while, but other things kept taking precedence over that since Kakashi wasn't complaining about any eye problems.

 While he didn't remember Kakashi's eye being hurt when he'd been younger, the Yamanaka had explained that it was likely that Kakashi was subconsciously remembering a pain from before and that it would go away with time.